On weight distributions of perfect colorings and completely regular codes: Distributions with respect to some sets

 where $d$ is the degree of $G'$ and $\Pi_0$, $\Pi_1$, \ldots are the $P$-polynomials of $G''$. \end{theorem}

-A known example of the graph direct product is the $q$-ary $n$-cube $H^{n}_q$, which is the direct product of $n$ copies of the full graph $K_q$.
-For any integer $m$ from $0$ to $n$ we have $H^{n}_q = H^{m}_q \times H^{n-m}_q$, and Theorem~\ref{th:direct} means the following.
+A known example of the graph cartesian product is the $q$-ary $n$-cube $H^{n}_q$, which is the cartesian product of $n$ copies of the full graph $K_q$.
+For any integer $m$ from $0$ to $n$ we have $H^{n}_q = H^{m}_q \times H^{n-m}_q$, and Theorem~\ref{th:cartesian} means the following.

 \begin{corollary} Let $f$ be an $S$-perfect structure over the $q$-ary $(m+k)$-cube $H^{m+k}_q$.
 Let $F$ be a subcube of $H^{m+k}_q$ of dimension $m$ (i.e., isomorphic to $H^{m}_q$), and let $f_0$ be the sum of $f$ over $F$.
 Then the weight distribution of $f$ with respect to $F$ is